JavideSs/reproc/README.md

 ## Features
 - Simple interface with many functionalities.
+- Handling multiplaylists.
 - Modify songs/playlists directly in the application.
-- Handling multiplaylists.
+- Data constancy when reopening the application.
 - Keyboard shortcuts.
-- Win Thumbnail toolbar like Windows Media Player.
-- Data constancy when reopening the application.
+- Extra features.

 ## Dependencies
 It has not been extensively tested yet.
 The following dependencies have been tested while developing on Windows 10.